 Online Degree Programs

-Earn a degree from a university that practically invented music education in America.
+Earn an online degree from a university that practically invented music education in America.

 At Boston University, we believe that every person, regardless of age or prior experience, deserves to participate in the arts.
 Exposure to the arts is essential, but understanding them in historical and cultural context is equally as vital.
 Music and visual art can be simple pleasures, but fully appreciating their intricate beauty and meaning takes commitment.
 How can we inspire students to make that commitment?
 How do we introduce students to a richer life through the arts, uncovering in them abilities they never dreamed they had?
 Teachers.